 Exclusion orders issued by the United States International Trade Commission (ITC) and enforced by CBP, U.S. Immigration and Customs Enforcement (ICE), and Homeland Security Investigations (HSI) also are in place to mitigate risks posed by imports of replica goods.

-One way IPR rules and guidelines are enforced is by the seizure of violating goods at the U.S. border.
+One way IPR rules and guidelines are enforced is by seizing violating goods at the U.S. border.
 CBP can seize replica purse imports when they are in violation of IPR.

 In fact, CPB frequently seizes replica purse imports.
 This means your imports will be collected by customs, sent to a seized property warehouse, and you’ll likely never see them again.
 This actually happens quite frequently.